microsoft/onnxruntime/docs/HighLevelDesign.md

 *Note: TensorRT and nGraph support are in progress*

 ### More about partitioning
-ONNXRuntime partitions a model graph based on the available execution providers into subgraphs, each for a distinct provider respectively.
+ONNXRuntime partitions a model graph into subgraphs based on the available execution providers, one for each distinct provider.
 ONNXRuntime provides a default execution provider that is used as the fallback execution for the operators that cannot be pushed onto the more specialized but more efficient execution providers.
-Intuitively we want to push computation to the specialized execution providers whenever possible.
+Intuitively we want to push computation to more specialized execution providers whenever possible.

 We use a simple graph partitioning technique.
 The available execution providers will be considered in a specific order, and each will be assigned the maximal subgraphs (possibly more than one) that it is able to handle.
-The ONNXRuntime-provided default execution provider will be the last one to be considered, and it ensures completeness.
+The ONNXRuntime-provided default execution provider will be the last one considered, and it ensures completeness.
 More sophisticated optimizations can be considered in the future (or can even be implemented as a composite execution provider).